NikLeberg/container_builder/README.md

 [
     {
         "name": "<folder_name>",
-        "tag": "<image_tag>"
+        "tags": "<image_tag>"
     }
 ]
 ```
 This instructs the CI to build `<folder_name>/Dockerfile` as docker image, tag it as `ghcr.io/nikleberg/<folder_name>:<image_tag>` and push it to [ghcr.io](ghcr.io).

 CI can do much more though.
-It can build multiple variants / tags from your `Dockerfile`, can build for multiple platforms, scan for vulnerabilities and handle dependencies between image variants.
+It can build multiple variants and tags from your `Dockerfile`, can build for multiple platforms, scan for vulnerabilities and handle dependencies between image variants.

 ### Image Variants
 You may want to build an image in multiple variants.
 For example you may want to package `gcc` in different versions.
 For this you can define multiple image variants in the `containers.json` file: